tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

 </body>
 </html>
 ```
+Where in the above code does the page content belong?
+Re-arrange your file contents to make it so.

-Now we need to mark the text up as HTML.
+### Now we need to mark the text up as HTML.

-- Copy the first line (beginning with Armenian and ending with Student) and paste it into your `<title>` tags.
+4. Take the first line (beginning with 'Armenian' and ending with 'Student') and move it into your `<title>` tags.
 Replace *Ima Student* with your own full name.

-4. Now, go ahead and preview the file in your browser.
+5. Now, go ahead and preview the file in your browser.
 You should see something like this:
 ![Unformatted Text](images/recipe-1.jpg)
-5. Pretty ugly, huh?
+Pretty ugly, huh?
 Let’s continue.

-- Add an `<h1>` heading to the name of the dish at the top of the page, and `<h2>` headings for the **Ingredients** and **Directions** subsections.
+6. Add an `<h1>` heading to the name of the dish at the top of the page, and `<h2>` headings for the **Ingredients** and **Directions** subsections.

-- Put the text "Yield:  24 Servings" into a `<p>` element.
+7. Put the text "Yield:  24 Servings" into a `<p>` element.

-- Make the Ingredients section into a bulleted ("unordered") list, and Directions section into a numbered ("ordered") lists.
+8. Make the Ingredients section into a bulleted ("unordered") list, and Directions section into a numbered ("ordered") lists.

-- Right after the '<h1>' element, add the image, with appropriate alt text.
+9. Right after the '<h1>' element, add the image, with appropriate alt text.
 Don't worry about positioning it for now; we'll deal with that when we add the CSS.

 Don't worry about adding links yet; we'll be doing that later.

-When you're done, preview your document in your editor or browser.
-It should look something like this:
+10. When you're done, preview your document in browser, again.
+It should now look something like this:
 ![Structured Content](images/recipe-2.jpg)

 ## IV.
 Publishing Your Files

-Once you're satisfied with the HTML file, you're going to upload your **exercises** folder (which includes your **recipe** folder and its contents) to your **230** folder on Banjo.
+1. Once you're satisfied with the HTML file, upload your **exercises** folder (which includes your **recipe** folder and its contents) to your **230** folder on Banjo.

-Test it by going to `http://people.rit.edu/yourid/230/exercises/recipe` -- you should see the .txt and .html files, and the image.
+2. Test it by going to `http://people.rit.edu/yourid/230/exercises/recipe` -- you should see the .txt and .html files, and the image.
 Click on the html file and make sure it displays properly.

-Test this page with the validator.
+3. Test this page with the validator.
 Do not continue until the page passes validation.

 If you run into problems here, **ask for help ASAP**.

-### Part 2:  Adding Structure and Meaning to the Content
+## V. Adding More Structure and Meaning to the Content

 First a bit of semantic tagging for our recipe:

-Edit your Ingredients list so that it has a **class** attribute of "ingredients".
+1. Edit your Ingredients list so that it has a **class** attribute of "ingredients".
-Make the URL at the bottom of the page into a hypertext link and wrap it in a `<footer>` element.
+2. Make the URL at the bottom of the page into a hypertext link and wrap it in a `<footer>` element.
 It should look like this:

     ```
     <footer>